zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 #### Reason for Rejection

 While this would allow a package deployer to override any namespaces they wanted on any package its configuration is relatively complex and that complexity needs to be specified on the host computer and cannot easily be transmitted to it.
-It also does not allow namespaces to be easily present elsewhere such as in `actions`.
+It also would complicate the templating of the namespace elsewhere such as in `actions`.

 ### Option 2 (UDS CLI Config Style)